MaxSmoot/ImageHillCipher/README.md

 **Images whose dimensions are > 300x300 will encode/decode slowly when using complex encyprtion**

+**Encoded images will automatically be padded with black to ensure the dimensions are both divisible by 3**

 ### Encoding
 `python3 main.py -e [-c] --image=<image>`
 This uses the quickest method for generating a random key (uniform key)